-Reporting:
+Reporting

-Submit 8-month progress report by December 31, 2024.
-A report template, based on your workplan, will be provided to you.

-The 8-month progress report will include progress toward your grant activity goals from the grant periods April 1, 2024, to November 30, 2024.
+- Submit 6-month progress report by November 30, 2024.
+A report template, based on your workplan, will be provided to you. - The 6-month progress report will include progress toward your grant activity goals from the grant periods May 1, 2024, to October 30, 2024.
 Your grant manager will let you know report due dates.
-A report template will be given to you.

-Submit Final report by July 31, 2025.

-For this final report, you will report progress towards your grant activity goals from the grant periods December 1, 2024, to June 30, 2025.
+A report template will be given to you. - Submit Final report by July 31, 2025. - For this final report, you will report progress towards your grant activity goals from the grant periods May 1, 2024, to June 30, 2025.
 You will receive guidance from your grant manager about the final report.

-Refer to Report Requirements section for more details.
+Refer to the Report Requirements section for more details about 2024 to 2027 Fiscal Year reporting Schedules.